To access search term reports, in the main menu, click Search Term Reports.

-If you want to modify a particular search term report without impacting the original, or if you want to apply the same set of search terms to a different set of documents (scope), click the Copy this report icon to copy the existing report.
+If you want to modify a particular search term report without impacting the original, or if you want to apply the same set of search terms to a different set of documents (Report Scope), click the Copy icon to copy the existing report.

-DISCO will create a new search term report that copies the original report’s name, scope, and all active and inactive search terms, all of which can be easily updated.
+DISCO will create a new search term report that copies the original report’s name (with a suffix of "-Copy"), Report Scope, document count selections, and all active and inactive search terms.

 Note: While you can add up to 1000 terms to a Search Term Report, once the 375 terms limit is met, you will see a static Total count and the system will not offer a hyperlink to the results.